RaisingAgent/telestats/README.md

 # Telestats

-Analyze the telegram usage behavior of your contacts and sell the information to google.
-Or cambridge analytica.
+Analyze the telegram usage behavior of your contacts to sell the information to Google.
+Or Cambridge Analytica.

 ## Usage and how it works